History of Normandy: 18th and 19th centuries

 Although agriculture remained important, industries such as weaving, metallurgy, sugar refining, ceramics, and shipbuilding were introduced and developed.

 In the 1780s, the economic crisis and the crisis of the Ancien Régime struck Normandy as well as other parts of the nation, leading to the French Revolution.
 Bad harvests, technical progress and the effects of the Eden Agreement signed in 1786 affected employment and the economy of the province.
 Normans laboured under a heavy fiscal burden.

 Dauphin Louis Charles, the second son of Louis XVI, was again given the nominal title of 'Duke of Normandy' before the death of his elder brother in 1789.

 In 1790, the five departments of Normandy replaced the former province.

-11 July 1793, the Norman Charlotte Corday assassinated Marat.
+11 July 1793, the Norman Charlotte Corday assassinated Jean-Paul Marat.

 The Normans reacted little to the many political upheavals that characterised the 19th century.
 Overall, they warily accepted the changes of régime (First French Empire, Bourbon Restoration, July Monarchy, French Second Republic, Second French Empire, French Third Republic).

 There was an economic revival (mechanization of textile manufacture, first trains...) after the French Revolutionary Wars and the Napoleonic Wars (1792–1815).

 And new economic activity stimulated the coasts: seaside tourism.
 The 19th century marks the birth of the first beach resorts.

 Second World War

 During the Second World War, following the armistice of 22 June 1940, continental Normandy was part of the German occupied zone of France.
 The Channel Islands were occupied by German forces between 30 June 1940 and 9 May 1945.
 The town of Dieppe was the site of the unsuccessful Dieppe Raid by Canadian and British armed forces.

-The Allies in this case involving Britain, the U.S, and Canada coordinated a massive build-up of troops and supplies to support a large-scale invasion of Normandy in the D-Day landings on 6 June 1944 under the code name Operation Overlord.
+The Allies in this case involving Britain, the U.S., and Canada coordinated a massive build-up of troops and supplies to support a large-scale invasion of Normandy in the D-Day landings on 6 June 1944 under the code name Operation Overlord.
 The Germans were dug into fortified emplacements above the beaches.
 Caen, Cherbourg, Carentan, Falaise and other Norman towns endured many casualties in the Battle of Normandy, which continued until the closing of the so-called Falaise gap between Chambois and Mont Ormel.
 The liberation of Le Havre followed.

 This was a significant turning point in the war and led to the restoration of the French Republic.
 The remainder of Normandy was liberated only on 9 May 1945 at the end of the war, when the Occupation of the Channel Islands effectively ended.